awsdocs/amazon-fsx-windows-user-guide/doc_source/sql-server.md

-# Using Amazon FSx for Windows File Server with Microsoft SQL Server<a name="sql-server"></a>
+# Using FSx for Windows File Server with Microsoft SQL Server<a name="sql-server"></a>

 High availability \(HA\) Microsoft SQL Server is typically deployed across multiple database nodes in a Windows Server Failover Cluster \(WSFC\), with each node having access to shared file storage\.
-You can use Amazon FSx for Windows File Server as shared storage for High Availability \(HA\) Microsoft SQL Server deployments in two ways: as storage for active data files and as an SMB file share witness\.
+You can use FSx for Windows File Server as shared storage for High Availability \(HA\) Microsoft SQL Server deployments in two ways: as storage for active data files and as an SMB file share witness\.

 For information about configuring and using Amazon FSx to reduce the complexity and costs for your SQL Server high availability deployments, see [Simplify your Microsoft SQL Server high availability deployments using Amazon FSx for Windows File Server](http://aws.amazon.com/blogs/storage/simplify-your-microsoft-sql-server-high-availability-deployments-using-amazon-fsx-for-windows-file-server/) on the *AWS Storage Blog*\.